2019 SEA Games: Sports

-A record of 530 events in 56 sports have been approved to be contested at the 2019 Southeast Asian Games making this edition the largest Southeast Asian Games in terms of the number of sports and events contested.
+A record of 530 events in 56 sports had been approved to be contested at the 2019 Southeast Asian Games, making this edition the largest Southeast Asian Games in terms of the number of sports and events contested.

 An initial list of 32 sports to be contested at the 2019 Southeast Asian Games was agreed upon following the two-day SEA Games Federation Council Meeting from May 16 to 17, 2018 at the Shangri-La at the Fort in Bonifacio Global City, Taguig, Metro Manila.
 Badminton was initially excluded by the hosts from the initial list, but was reinstated following the objections of the National Olympic Committees of Malaysia, Indonesia, Myanmar, Singapore, and Thailand.
 Vovinam was later dropped from the finalized list of sports released by the organizers in mid-December 2018 and polo was included in January 2019.

-The following is a list of sports to be contested at the games including partial figures for the number of events in each sport:
+The following is a list of sports that were contested at the Games, including partial figures for the number of events in each sport: